-For several years now, 4×4 tyres are becoming increasingly popular due to the high demand for SUVs that has kept growing among drivers for various reasons: space, safety, power and versatility.
+For several years now, 4×4 tyres are becoming more and more popular.
+This is due to the high demand for SUVs for various reasons: space, safety, power and versatility.
 This type of car is more than able to meet our needs, be it the daily trip to the office or other more adventurous trips through nature.
 But the way we choose 4×4 tyres can drastically influence our comfort.

 4×4 tyres fall into three main categories: On-Road, All-Terrain and Off-Road.
 In choosing them, you have to think about the roads you drive on the most.